 The CFA review and assign High and Low Bushfire Risk as prescribed by Section 80 of the Electricity Safety Act 1998.
 Part of that process includes liaison with Council and notification following inclusion in the Government Gazette.
 These maps are used to create subsequent maps outlining the Hazardous Bushfire Risk Areas within the Declared area which is stored in Councils GIS system should there be any area designated as High Bushfire Risk Area.
 At present there is no High Bushfire Risk Area.
 Council will check with the CFA annually and make amendments as required to ensure the maps we use are current.
-The most recent check of the CFA changes as of January 2023 across the state have not changed the status of the LBRA / HBRA in our Declared Area in Surf Coast Shires Declared Area.
+The most recent check of the CFA changes was conducted during March 2024 the status of the LBRA / HBRA in our Declared Area in Surf Coast Shires Declared Area has not changed.